10 Secrets of Victoria’s Secret Employees

 9. Victoria’s Secret smells like body spray for a reason.

 If you’d rather shop for lingerie without walking through a cloud of perfume, too bad: Spritzing the store with the brand’s latest scent is part of the job for sales associates.
-Rita says, “If we were working the front rooms, we had to wear ‘beauty belts’ with the latest body spray in them to spray around the room (cue the headache) and carry around the newest bra."
+Rita said, “If we were working the front rooms, we had to wear ‘beauty belts’ with the latest body spray in them to spray around the room (cue the headache) and carry around the newest bra."
 And in case the constant spraying wasn’t aggressive enough already, Rita was also instructed to pitch it to customers—along with apparel and the Victoria’s Secret credit card.
 “We basically had to accost anyone who walked in with ‘Have you seen the new bra?
 Have you smelled the new perfume?
 Do you have the angel card?
 Why not?
 Don't you want exclusive offers?
 Blah blah blah blah,’ and it scared a lot of people off.”

 10. Victoria’s Secrets ends up with items it can’t sell.